Merkel's conservatives, Social Democrats neck-and-neck in poll

-BERLIN German Chancellor Angela Merkel's conservatives and the center-left Social Democrats (SPD) are neck-and-neck in the latest Emnid poll with seven months to go before a federal election.
+BERLIN (Reuters) - German Chancellor Angela Merkel's conservatives and the center-left Social Democrats (SPD) are neck-and-neck in the latest Emnid poll with seven months to go before a federal election.

 The poll in Bild am Sonntag newspaper showed the SPD, which has surged in recent weeks since nominating former European Parliament President Martin Schulz as its candidate, dropping by one percentage point compared with the same poll last week to 32 percent.